An Algorithmic Theory of Integer Programming: Introduction

 We also show that Theorem~\ref{thm:main} cannot be improved in multiple senses.
 First, treedepth cannot be replaced with the more permissive notion of treewidth, since~\eqref{IP} is \NPh already when $\min\{\tw_P(A), \tw_D(A)\} = 2$ and $a=2$ (Corollaries~\ref{cor:twdhardness} and~\ref{cor:twphardnness}).
-Second, the parameterization cannot be relaxed by removing the parameter $a$: \eqref{IP} is strongly \Wh{1} parameterized by $\td_P(A)$~\cite[Thm 11]{GO} or $\td_D(A)$~\cite[Thm 5]{KnopKM:2017} alone; the fact that a problem is \Wh{1} is strong evidence that it is not fixed-parameter tractable.
+Second, the parameterization cannot be relaxed by removing the parameter $a$: \eqref{IP} is para-\NPh parameterized by $\td_P(A)$~\cite[Thm 21]{DvorakEGKO21} and strongly \Wh{1} parameterized by $\td_D(A)$~\cite[Thm 5]{KnopKM:2017} alone; the fact that a problem is \Wh{1} is strong evidence that it is not fixed-parameter tractable, and a problem is para-\NPh if it is \NPh already for some constant value of the parameter.
 Third, the requirement that $f$ is separable convex cannot be relaxed since~\eqref{IP} with a non-separable convex or a separable concave function are \NPh even for small values of our parameters (Proposition~\ref{prop:nphconvexconcave}).
 We also provide several concrete lower bounds, for example showing that the function $g$ must be at least double-exponential unless the exponential time hypothesis (ETH) fails (Theorems~\ref{thm:tdp_lowerbound} and~\ref{thm:tdd_lowerbound}).